ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 };
 ```

-`"issueOpened" : ("onIssueOpened", IssueOpenedEvent)` here indicates that when the value of the JSON payload key to
+The `"issueOpened" : ("onIssueOpened", IssueOpenedEvent)` entry here indicates that when the value for the JSON payload
-consider is `issueOpened`, dispatching needs to happen to a resource named `onIssueOpened` whose
+ key `<PAYLOAD_KEY_TO_CONSIDER>` is `issueOpened`, dispatching should happen to a resource named `onIssueOpened`.

- first parameter is the generic `websub:Notification` record, and the second parameter is the custom
+The first parameter of this resource would be the generic `websub:Notification` record, and the second parameter would
- `IssueOpenedEvent` record mapping the JSON payload received when an issue is created.
+be a custom `IssueOpenedEvent` record mapping the JSON payload received when an issue is created.

 **Based on a request header and the payload**

 Dispatching would be based on both a request header and the payload as specified in `headerAndPayloadKeyResourceMap`.
-Additionally one may also introduce a `headerResourceMap` and/or `payloadKeyResourceMap` as additional mappings.
+Additionally, a `headerResourceMap` and/or a `payloadKeyResourceMap` could also be introduced as additional mappings.

 ```ballerina
 websub:ExtensionConfig extensionConfig = {